StevenLOL/aicyber_semeval_2016_ivector/System_2/readme.md

 train unlabeled of imdb
 ##Extract i-vectors
 ###Data used:
-all data wich suit the supersed training
+all data which suit the supervised training